Uranium Dicarbide SDS

 Uranium

-Radioactive/Nephrotoxin .30 mg/m3 immediately dangerous to life and health.
+Radioactive/Nephrotoxin .30 mg/m3 is immediately dangerous to life and health.

 Alpha Radiation

-Chronic exposure: The effects of chronic exposure by internally deposited alpha radiation is dependent upon the dose and target organ(a).
+Chronic exposure: The effects of chronic exposure by internally deposited alpha radiation are dependent upon the dose and target organ(a).
 Possible disorders include lung cancer, sterility, anemia, leukemia, or bone cancer.

 • Skin contact